Extinc/Project-Template/README.md

 1. Kafka UI for broker : UI for Apache Kafka, Kafdrop, Lenses

+2. Scripts for Creating topic within AWS using `scripts/create-topic-kafka.sh`
 # Gradle

 ## How to upgrade gradle wrapper